Overview of Damage Prevention

 A well-maintained decoy trap can capture several crows each day, depending on size, location, and time of year.
 Cage traps, minimum size 60 x 23 x 26 inches, can be effective also.
 Traps should be stable and set with a light trigger.

 Individual crows may be captured without injury using Nos.
 0 or 1 foothold traps that have the jaws wrapped with cloth or rubber.
 Remove ½ of the springs to reduce the initial impact.
 These sets are most successful if placed at vantage points in areas habitually used by crows, or if baited with a dummy nest containing a few eggs.
 Check the traps at least every 4 hours.
 Crows that have been captured may be used as initial decoys in an Australian crow trap if allowed by the USFWS permit.
 The small number of captures is otherwise unlikely to affect a damage situation.

 Crows can be removed with nets launched by rockets or compressed air.
 Crows must be prebaited to the site.
 It is critical for net operators to be hidden while firing the nets.
 Crows are wary and smart, and often difficult to trap with rocket or cannon nets.

 Alpha chloralose is a stupefying agent used to capture ravens.
 Ravens that eat treated bait become disoriented, thereby allowing them to be captured by hand.
-Its use is restricted to agents of WS.
+Its use is restricted to agents of Wildlife Services.